An Installation by Linda Swanson

 Linda Swanson is an artist whose interests are grounded in the metamorphic nature of ceramic materials and processes.
 Her work engages the enigmatic properties of matter at an elemental level and the capacity of wonder to question how and what we know.
 Her raw and kiln fired ceramic works have been exhibited around the United States, Canada and in France.
 Recent exhibitions include Rooted in Soil at the DePaul Museum, Flow at the Milwaukee Art Museum, SOFA Chicago with the Lacoste Gallery and INFESTATION.
 You can find out more about Linda and her work here: lindaswansonstudio.com

 Our gallery practice seeks to support artist practices that focus on performance, participation and experimentation.

-PRACTICE is open to the public on First Fridays and on Saturdays from 2-6pm.
+PRACTICE is open to the public on First Fridays, and Saturdays and Sundays from 2-6pm.
 If you would like to drop by some other time please email firstname.lastname@example.org for an appointment/with questions.
 Visit PRACTICE online at http://practicegallery.org